Cape Life Briefs

 See a library staff member at a Sussex County library for more information on how to access this service, or go to www.sussex.lib.de.us and click on the Zinio link.

-Delaware launches new online application for donations to veterans programs
+Delaware offers online help for veterans

 The Delaware Commission of Veterans Affairs has launched a new online application for making donations to programs that serve veterans.
 Donors can easily make online contributions to the Delaware Veterans Trust Fund and the Delaware Veterans Memorial Cemetery.